DBFZ-BLOG

 Smart Bioenergy - Innovations for a sustainable future

 The DBFZ Deutsches Biomasseforschungszentrum gemeinnützige GmbH (DBFZ) is a federal institution founded in 2008 that conducts applied research into the energetic and integrated material use of biomass.
-The institution is represented by the Federal Ministry of Food and Agriculture.
+The institution is represented by the Federal Ministry of Agriculture, Food and Regional Identity.
 As of 12/2024, the DBFZ has 271 employees covered by collective labour agreements.
 The DBFZ is headquartered in Leipzig.
 The Supervisory Board of the DBFZ consists of representatives from five energy-related ministries (BMLEH, BMUKN, BMV, BMWE, BMFTR, SMUL) / Status: 07/05/2025.

 Mission Statement | Scientific assignment